 - Heat 1 cup water in a pan.
 Add veggies that take longer to cook like yam, drumsticks and carrots to it.
 Add salt.
 Cover and cook on low heat for 5-6 minutes.

 - Now add the other veggies.
 Add more water if needed and cook for 5-6 minutes or till they are almost done.
+If you don't have some of these veggies, you can use gourds and squashes available or even veggies like broccoli, cauliflower, carrot, beans etc.

 - Traditionally there is no tempering added but I like to add it as I enjoy its flavour.
 Feel free to omit this step.
 For tempering heat 1 tsp. coconut oil in a pan.
 Add mustard seeds along with asafetida.
 Allow to sputter.
 Now add curry leaves and red chillies and turn off the flame.